 The mountain's landscape undergoes a dramatic transformation in winter.
 Its colorful subalpine meadows and lush old growth forests are draped with a thick blanket of snow for much of the year.
 The sometimes dusty appearing glaciers are freshly covered in white and the snow-covered roofs of the rustic historic buildings are rimmed with icicles, creating a picture perfect setting.

 Most of Mount Rainier's roads are closed for winter.
 The road from Nisqually Entrance to Longmire is open year-round, but may close during extreme weather.
-The road between Longmire and Paradise closes nightly in winter and reopens in the morning once the road has been plowed.
+The road between Longmire and Paradise is open on weekends and closes nightly.
+It reopens in the morning once the road has been plowed.
 Icy or snowy roads, poor visibility due to weather, and the chance of wildlife along roads can make winter travel challenging.
 Learn more about how to travel to Mount Rainier during winter.

 Prepare & Take Care